gibranbadrulz/sawit-test/README.md

 ./target/release/sawit-log --log-file <filename>
 ```

-## Rationale for Choosing This Infrastructure
+## Rationale for Choosing this Infrastructure

 The chosen logging infrastructure is designed to be efficient, scalable, flexible, and reliable.

-By leveraging asynchronous processing with tokio and reqwest, the system ensures non-blocking operations and can handle large volumes of log data efficiently.
+By leveraging asynchronous processing with `tokio` and `reqwest`, the system ensures non-blocking operations and can handle large volumes of log data efficiently.
 The use of buffered reading helps manage large log files without excessive memory usage.

-Elasticsearch is a proven solution for log management, offering robust search capabilities and scalability, making it suitable for growing log data volumes.
+`Elasticsearch` is a proven solution for log management, offering robust search capabilities and scalability, making it suitable for growing log data volumes.

 Overall, this infrastructure balances performance, reliability, and flexibility, making it a robust choice for managing and analyzing log data.